didx-xyz/aries-cloudapi-python/docs/README.md

 ### Using the Swagger UI

 The Swagger UI is documented.
 It shows you endpoints, expected parameters, and what example requests and responses look like.
-At the bottom of the UI, you can also find a list of all types used that includes definition and example values.
+At the bottom of the UI, you can also find a list of all request/response models used, with definitions and example values.

 ### Following Docker Container Logs